Inflectra/rapise-powerpack/FileCompare/README.md

 	Checkpoint.AssertTextFile('checkpoint.json', 'invoice.txt', true);
 ```

-First call to this method would create a new checkpoint file.
+First call to this method would create a new checkpoint file `%WORKDIR%\checkpoint.json`.
 You may tweak it later.

 Sometimes you may need more control over checkpoint creation.
 For example, you want it to use regular expressions by default and read a text file in UTF8 format instead of default ASCII.
 In this case you may use the following special method: